You’re on the lookout for your first horse, but you’re not sure what would be the best breed for you.

-The size is relevant as well – the larger the horse, the more intimidating it can be for a beginner.
-The average size of a horse falls around 14.2 to 17 hands (4’10” to 5’8” at the horse’s shoulder) – if it’s less than 14.2 hands, it’s usually considered a pony.
+The size is also relevant—the larger the horse, the more intimidating they can be for a beginner.
+The average size of a horse falls around 14.2 to 17 hands (4’10” to 5’8” at the horse’s shoulder).
+If they’re less than 14.2 hands, they’re usually considered a pony.

-In order to help you with your search, we’ve compiled a list of the 10 best horse breeds for first-time riders and owners, in alphabetical order:
+To help you with your search, we compiled a list of the 10 best horse breeds for first-time riders and owners, in alphabetical order:

-The American Paint Horse arrived on North American shores in 1519, brought over with Spanish explorers.
-It’s thought they were a mix of Andalusian, Barb, and Arabian breeds, but today’s Paint Horses are a mix of spotted horses with the American Quarter Horse and Thoroughbred lines.
-They are famous for their large patches of two colors – usually white with brown, bay, chestnut, or black.
+The American Paint Horse arrived on North American shores in 1519, brought over by Spanish explorers.
+It’s thought that they were a mix of Andalusian, Barb, and Arabian breeds, but today’s Paint Horses are a mix of spotted horses with the American Quarter Horse and Thoroughbred lines.
+They are famous for their large patches of two colors, usually white with brown, bay, chestnut, or black.

-The American Paint Horse is a relatively low maintenance breed that doesn’t generally need as much exercise as other breeds.
-They are about mid-size, 14.2 to 15.2 hands, and what makes these horses great for beginners is their good-natured, calm, and friendly natures.
-Their intelligence and strength make for horses that are easy to train, and they are also strong and fast.
+The American Paint Horse is a relatively low-maintenance breed that doesn’t generally need as much exercise as other breeds.
+They are about mid-size, 14.2 to 15.2 hands.
+What makes these horses great for beginners is their good-natured, calm, and friendly nature.
+Their intelligence and strength mean they are easy to train, and they are also strong and fast.

 The American Quarter Horse was also brought to North America by Spanish conquistadors about 500 years ago.
 They were a combination of Arabian, Barb, and Iberian breeds that were bred with the First Nation’s Cherokee and Chickasaw horses and eventually English Thoroughbreds.
 These horses come in a wide variety of colors, including brown, palomino, gray, black, roan, bay, sorrel, and buckskin.

-This time the Spanish introduced their horses to Mexico, also in the 1500s, which eventually drifted into North America.
+The Spanish introduced their horses to Mexico in the 1500s, and these eventually drifted into North America.
 The famously spotted coats of the Appaloosa were developed by the Nez Percé tribe, who lived along the Palouse River in what is today’s North-Central Idaho.
 They have a solid color (chestnut, black, gray, buckskin, dun, etc.) with some kind of spotting pattern and come in at 14.2 to 16 hands.

-The Appaloosa is a very loyal horse to the family they love and are intelligent, gentle, and playful.
-The strong bond they make with their owners is part of what makes them suitable for beginners, but, unfortunately, this is not the case for all Appaloosas out there.
+The Appaloosa is a loyal horse to the family that they love, and they are intelligent, gentle, and playful.
+The strong bond that they make with their owners is partly what makes them suitable for beginners, though unfortunately, this is not the case for all Appaloosas.
 They are also prone to being high-strung and need frequent exercise.

 4. Connemara Pony

 No one truly knows the actual origins of the Connemara Pony.
-However, the native breeds of Ireland were mixed with the Andalusians when the Spanish Armada in 1588 ran aground in the County Galway, where Connemara is located.
-The Connemara is a pony, which makes it smaller than most horses, and they come in around 13.2 to 15 hands, which would be easier for a beginner.
-They can be black, bay, chestnut, brown, palomino but are most commonly dun and gray.
+It seems that the native breeds of Ireland were mixed with the Andalusians when the Spanish Armada in 1588 ran aground in the County Galway, where Connemara is located.
+The Connemara is a pony, which makes them smaller than most horses, and they come in around 13.2 to 15 hands, which is why they’re ideal for a beginner.
+They can be black, bay, chestnut, brown, or palomino but are most commonly dun and gray.

-The Friesian Horse has its origins in Friesland, Netherlands over 3,000 years ago.
+The Friesian Horse has their origins in Friesland, Netherlands, over 3,000 years ago.
 These gorgeous horses are famous for their long flowing manes, and they are sometimes gray and bay in color, but they are known for being solid black and with long feathers (long hair) on the lower parts of their legs.
 They stand at about 14.2 to 17 hands.

-Friesians are very intelligent, sensitive, and gentle horses that would be amazing for beginners.
-They are calm, friendly, and eager to please in nature, and their show-stopping beautiful appearance will make them the talk of your town.
+Friesians are intelligent, sensitive, and gentle horses that would be amazing for beginners.
+They are calm, friendly, and eager to please, and their show-stopping beautiful appearance will make them the talk of your town.

 The Kentucky Mountain Saddle Horse has been around for about 200 years and was developed in America’s southern states, particularly around the Appalachians.
 They come in almost any solid color (black, brown, dun, white, etc.) and have long, flowing manes and tails.
 They typically stand at 13.1 to 16 hands.